wangqiang9/DiffSketching/README.md

 ### Sketchy
 Please go to the [Sketchy official website](https://sketchy.eye.gatech.edu/) to download the datasets.

+### QuickDraw
+Please go to the [QuickDraw official website](https://github.com/googlecreativelab/quickdraw-dataset) to download the datasets.

 ## Installation
 The requirements of this repo can be found in [requirements.txt](https://github.com/XDUWQ/DiffSketching/blob/main/requirements.txt).